Cortex-psylead/Cortex-OS-protocol/WHITE_PAPER.md

 The White Branch mandates transparent acknowledgment of current limitations:

 1. **Simulation vs. real sensors:** Milestone 0 demonstrates the pipeline with synthetic EEG-like signals.
 The CDI thresholds have not been validated against clinical populations using real EEG hardware.
-This is the primary objective of the clinical validation collaboration with Universidad Santiago de Cali.
+This is the primary objective of the clinical validation collaboration currently in development with an academic partner institution.

 2. **`data.fill(0)` is not cryptographic erasure:** NumPy `fill(0)` zeroes the array in Python-managed memory.
 On systems with memory-mapped files, swap partitions, or copy-on-write kernels, zeroed memory may persist.
 Production deployments targeting high-threat environments should integrate OS-level secure memory (`mlock`, `SecureZeroMemory` on Windows) or hardware-backed TEEs.